1995parham-teaching/k1s/README.md

     kubectl get svc
     ```

     `k1s` service is used to associate a name for `k1s-deployment` pod's IP addresses inside cluster.
-You can create a shell session inside one of pods from `kubectl get pods` and then try  :
+You can create a shell session inside one of pods from `kubectl get pods` and then try:

     ```shell
     apk add curl